 Chris: "It is stated in your book that the Browns faced five or more pass rushers more often than any other offense in the league.
 Do you think that was a result of ineffective quarterbacks, a weak right side of the offensive line, poor receivers, or just a combination of everything?"

-Rob: "Yeah, all of the above, plus facing the and for four games was a factor as well.
+Rob: "Yeah, all of the above, plus facing the Steelers and Ravens for four games was a factor as well.
 As with most matters Cleveland-related, the overriding factor was likely the weak soup the Browns used for quarterbacks."

 Rob: "Delhomme's accuracy is his main weakness.
 His completion % has always been at or close to 60%--never phenomenal, but passable (pun semi-intended).
 In 2009 it was 55.5%, which is not only awful but a particular no-no for a west coast offense QB.
 His DVOA plummeted from 18% to -19% as well, and at his age, it is unlikely to rebound."